matthieuriolo/rivetsjs-stdlib/README.md

 The library has been built for rivetjs 0.7.0 and Momentjs 2.8.3

-rivetsjs-stdlib himself does not have any dependencies to jquery or any other extension except momentjs (only for the date formatters)
+rivetsjs-stdlib himself does not have any dependencies to jquery or any other extension except momentjs (only for the date formatters) and of course [rivets.js](http://rivetsjs.com)